 Despite the acquisition, The Body Shop continued to uphold its ethical principles and commitment to social and environmental causes.
 They advocated for various issues, including animal rights, environmental protection, and human rights.
 Natura &Co, which bought The Body Shop in 2017, is known for its focus on sustainable practices and natural ingredients, making it a more fitting home for The Body Shop’s ethical ethos.

-I have introduced The Body Shop products to my family, friends, humans I work with, and my hubby.
+I have introduced The Body Shop products to my family, friends, the humans I work with, and my hubby.
 Today, hubby and I are “followers” of the Refill Scheme, and we both have the aluminum bottle to play “refill, reuse, repeat” with our favorite potions.

 The impact of The Body Shop on my life transcends the realm of skincare products.
 It opened my eyes to the power of ethical and socially responsible businesses, taught me the importance of genuine connections with customers, and sparked a lifelong passion for advocating for a better world.
 The Body Shop will forever hold a special place in my heart as a transformative force that shaped my skincare routine and values.